on-device-ml/llamaratti/README.md

 - Downloading models - llamaratti allows you to load models directly from the llama.cpp cache folder, which means if you've already been using llama command line tools, you won't need to move or re-download them.

 - Demo Apps - The Objective-C app normally gets new features first, which can then be migrated to the Swift app.
 The Objective-C app is a good place to start.

+- When updating your llama.cpp version from github, be sure to delete the **Builds** and **DerivedData** folders from both the llamaratti/llamaratti-swift and lr-mtmd-cli projects prior to performing a *full* rebuild, otherwise you will experience crashes

 - Back to [Quick Start](#quick-start)